 Is there a fee?

-There is no fee to participate, but participants are expected to provide their own housing and transportation.
-The academy provides the instruction in a state-of-the art facility, equipment, meals, entertainment, career counseling, coaches, and mentors for the week-long academy.
+There is no fee for the academy.
+Participants will be provided housing (if needed), meals and a $250 stipend for completing the course.
+The academy provides the instruction in a state-of-the art facility as well as career counseling and mentoring.
 Students who successfully complete the academy will receive a Certificate of Completion.